tk3369/SASLib.jl/README.md

  SASLib.ObjectPool{String,UInt16}
 ```

-Now, you can force SASLib to use a regular array as such.
+However, you can also force SASLib to use a regular array as such.

 ```
 julia> x = readsas("productsales.sas7bdat", include_columns=[:COUNTRY, :REGION],